Top 10 Covid-19 updates: Centre raises FDI in defence to 74%, allows commercial coal mining

 Finance Minister Nirmala Sitharaman said the government will open up the coal sector for commercial mining under the automatic route.
 The Foreign Direct Investment limit in defence manufacturing will be raised from 49% to 74%, she added.
-The stimulus was part the Centre’s Rs 20-lakh-crore economic package.
+The stimulus was part of the Centre’s Rs 20-lakh-crore economic package.

 The number of coronavirus cases in India rose 85,940 on Saturday and the toll reached 2,752.
 India has surpassed China’s tally of 84,038 cases.